Azure/Industrial-IoT/README.md

     docker run mcr.microsoft.com/iotedge/opc-publisher <applicationname> [<iothubconnectionstring>] [options]

+Check the Docker Hub to see which operating systems and processor architectures are supported.

 ## Using it as a module in Azure IoT Edge
 OPC Publisher is ready to be used as a module to run in [Azure IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge) Microsoft's Intelligent Edge framework.
 We recommend to take a look on the information available on the beforementioned link and use then the information provided here.